services.add(new ServiceStartApp(this));

 (to make 64-bit-only application).

-For now, we strongly advise that you provide both SO versions, and compile your APK for both architectures using simple castle-engine --target=android
+We strongly advise that you provide all SO versions, and compile your Android applications for all common architectures using simple castle-engine --target=android

 Example services that includes SO files see:

-They contain just a few trivial files, and two SO files (for Arm 32-bit and 64-bit).
+They contain just a few trivial files, and the SO files for all architectures.